 When a construct becomes culturally significant — words naturally arise to describe it.
-The lexicon of that culture expands to accommodate its importance.
+The language of that culture expands to accommodate its importance.

-In Japan, the storied concept of Ikigai, represents our “reason for being”.
-(Think of a Venn diagram with intersecting circles representing what you love to do, your strengths, what the world needs and what you can be paid for.)
+Within other cultures — the words have already been developed to answer that question and represent its importance.
+In Japan, for example, the storied concept of Ikigai, represents our “reason for being”.
+(See the Venn diagram below, with intersecting circles representing what you love to do, your strengths, what the world needs and what you can be paid for.)
 In Scandinavian cultures, the word was “Arbejdsglæde” captures this.
-(Translated into English this means “happiness at work” or “work joy”.)
+Translated into English this means “happiness at work” or “work joy”.

 These are more than compound words — slinging together “work” and “happiness”.
 Ultimately, they capture the multi-faceted construct that to feel worthy, we all need to contribute in a way that we deem meaningful.